toddperkins/rails-blog-extended/README.md

 * Styled with bootstrap

 ## Installation

-Clone this repo down to your computer and cd into that directory and run the following shell commands:
+Clone this repo down to your computer and cd into that directory.

+Modify the database.rb file to use your database adapter and credentials.

+Run the following shell commands:

 ```
 $> rails db:create